2017 Middle School National Championship Tournament

 Teams that cancel a staffer (of any kind) on or after April 14 will not only forfeit the discount, but will be charged a $100 penalty to offset NAQT’s cost for finding a last-minute replacement.

 The registration fee includes the right for each team to pick up most of the competition set to use as practice material in future years.
-Teams can pick up their copies of the first 18 packets of the competition set starting at 1:00 p.m. at the Information Desk.
+Teams can pick up their copies of the first 18 packets of the competition set starting at 1:00 p.m. in the Doolin room on the Ground Level (they can also pick up their buzzers at this time).
 Teams that want the remaining 5 packets can pay $5 to have them shipped after the tournament completes.
-Teams that don't pick up packets on-site can pay $10 to have the entire set shipped.
+Teams that don’t pick up packets on-site can pay $10 to have the entire set shipped.
 At previous championships, no packets were available until after the final match had been completed; NAQT hopes that most teams will be able to pick up the bulk of their questions before leaving the tournament site.

 Team rosters may be changed at any time prior to the start of the MSNCT, so it is neither necessary nor desirable to wait to register until a team’s composition has been definitively decided.
 Register as soon as possible and, if necessary, update the registration when the composition of a team changes.

-NAQT will be checking teams in, disbursing information folders, answering questions, and handling outstanding administrative matters between 6:00 p.m. and 9:30 p.m. on Friday, May 12.
+NAQT will be checking teams in, disbursing information folders, answering questions, and handling outstanding administrative matters between 6:00 p.m. and 9:30 p.m. in the Enterprise Ballroom Foyer on Friday, May 12.
 After teams arrive at the hotel on Friday night, one coach or chaperone should go to the check-in area.
 That representative will be given the team’s information folder.
 Team members are encouraged to take advantage of the social and practice opportunities on Friday night.

 Check-in will start at 6:00.
 Historically, there is a long line just after the check-in desk opens, so we encourage teams to glance at the line every 20-30 minutes and to come check in when it is short.
 There is no good reason to check in immediately!
 In particular, teams can play scrimmage rounds even if they have not checked in.
 There is no problem with a team arriving at the hotel at 6:40, playing a scrimmage game, grabbing dinner, playing another scrimmage game, and then checking in at 9:10 when there is nobody in line.